simark/documentation/en/User/ebook_conversion.md

 ---
 language: English
-currentMenu: epub
+currentMenu: ebook
-subTitle: ePub conversion
+subTitle: Ebook conversion
 ---

-# ePub conversion
+# Ebook conversion

-To enable you to read your articles on a e-reader, wallabag can convert them to the ePub format, and hence create an eBook for your long winter evenings.
+To enable you to read your articles on a e-reader, wallabag can convert them to multiple formats, and hence create an eBook for your long winter evenings.

+The formats currently supported are :

+* epub 3.0
+* mobi
+* pdf

 ## A word of caution

-Be careful, the creation of ePub files can be very resource demanding for the server on which wallabag is installed.
+Be careful, the creation of ebook files can be very resource demanding for the server on which wallabag is installed.
 It depends on the number of articles and on their length.
-Do not create a really big eBook if this is not necessary.
+Do not create a really big ebook if this is not necessary.

 ## Where to convert the articles